-What after school or other extracurricular activities are available in Religious Studies and when are they?
+What after school or other extra-curricular activities are available in Religious Studies and when are they?

 All students are aware that lunchtimes are available for them to improve or develop their knowledge.
-Students have the opportunity to join a debate club one night after school where they will develop a range of communication skills.
+Students have the opportunity to join a debate club one lunchtime where they will develop a range of communication skills.
 The topics debated are ranging and related to modern issues.